Thermodynamics of autonomous optical Bloch equations: Abstract

 \section{Abstract}

-Optical Bloch Equations (OBEs) are coarse-grained equations modeling the dynamics of driven quantum emitters coupled to heat baths.
-At the fundamental level, they can be derived from the evolution of closed and isolated emitter-field systems ruled by autonomous collision models (ACMs), where the fields encompass both drives and baths.
-The OBEs have given rise to consistent thermodynamic analyses, where work (heat) flows from the drive (the bath).
-So far, these models did not explicitly capture the emitter-field correlations formed within each collision.
-Here we build a new kind of ACM which keeps track of these correlations, and exploit it to propose a new thermodynamic framework where correlations play a central role.
-Within each collision, each system is shown to be driven by an effective Hamiltonian, while a remnant term captures the effect of the correlations.
-On the emitter side, this results in splitting the thermal dissipator appearing in the OBEs in two terms: a self-driving term proportional to the atom coherences in the energy basis, and a correlation term.
-On the field side, the effective Hamiltonian and the correlation term respectively impact the field amplitude and fluctuations, resulting in a physically observable splitting.
-We then explore the thermodynamic consequences of our framework.
-We define work-like (heat-like) flows as the energy changes stemming from the effective Hamiltonian dynamics (the dynamics induced by the correlations).
-These quantities are accessible through measurements performed on the field, such as -dyne or spectroscopic measurements.
-Our approach differs from former analyses by the emitter self-work, which yields a tighter expression of the second law.
-We quantitatively relate this tightening to the extra-knowledge about the field state, as compared with usual treatments of the atom as an open system.
-The new ACM we introduce can be extended to study the impact of correlations on a wide range of quantum open systems.
-This framework deepens the current understanding of thermodynamics in the quantum regime and its potential for energy management at quantum scales.
+Optical Bloch Equations (OBEs) are canonical equations of quantum open systems, that describe the dynamics of a classically driven atom coupled to a thermal bath.
+Their thermodynamics is highly relevant to establish fundamental energetic bounds of key quantum processes.
+A consistent framework is available in the regime where drives and baths can be treated classically, i.e. remain insensitive to the coupling with the atom.
+This regime, however, is not adapted to explore minimal energy costs, nor to measure atom-induced energy variations inside drives and baths -- a key ability to directly measure and optimize work and heat exchanges.
+This calls for a new framework where the atomic back-action on drives and baths would be accounted for.
+Here we build such a framework suitable to analyze the situation where the atom, the drive and the bath form a joint autonomous system, the drive and the bath being parts of the same electromagnetic field.
+Our approach captures atom-field correlations at fundamental timescales, as well as the atomic back-action on the field.
+This allows us to define work-like (heat-like) flows as energy flows stemming from effective unitary dynamics induced by one system on the other (non-unitary dynamics induced by correlations).
+Time-integrated work-like and heat-like flows are shown to be directly measurable in the field, as changes of energy locked in the mean field and fluctuations, respectively.
+Our approach differs from standard open analyses by identifying an additional unitary contribution in the atom's dynamics, the self-drive, and its energetic counterpart, the self-work, which yields a tighter expression of the second law.
+We quantitatively relate this tightening to the extra-knowledge about the field state as compared with usual treatments of the atom as an open system, as well as the potential of the driving field to be recycled after interacting with the atom.
+Our autonomous framework deepens the current understanding of thermodynamics in the quantum regime and its potential for energy management at quantum scales.
 Its predictions can be probed in state-of-the-art quantum hardware, such as superconducting and photonic circuits.